-Software Patching Statistics for 2019: Common Practices and Vulnerabilities
+Software Patching Statistics: Common Practices and Vulnerabilities

 How Often and Fast Do Companies Really Apply Updates?
 How Dangerous (or Not) Are the Common Software Patching Behaviors?